GetDKAN/dkan_starter/docs/getting_started/creating-a-new-project.md

 At the least you need a mechanism for providing pruned and sanitized backups for your site to S3 or another mechanism to do so.

-You can simply setup the ``ahoy utils asset-download-db`` job to download directly from your production instance for local development, ProboCI, and CirlceCI however we recommend using a pruned and sanitized version of your database for these services.
+You can simply setup the ``ahoy utils asset-download-db`` job to download directly from your production instance for local development, ProboCI, and CirlceCI; however, we recommend using a pruned and sanitized version of your database for these services.

 ## Custom Site Configuration